Research Program Unit Coordinator Guidelines

 - contact details for further enquiries.

-When arranging the scholarship payments, it's also an opportune time to check in with all your supervisors to ensure their scholars have been meeting the expectations/requirements of the program.
-A progress check may highlight concerns that need to be addressed prior to issuing the scholarship.
+When arranging the grant payments, it's also an opportune time to check in with all your supervisors to ensure their students have been meeting the expectations/requirements of the program.
+A progress check may highlight concerns that need to be addressed prior to issuing the grant.

 Skills training sessions

-A series of professional development sessions are offered by Student Enrichment and Employability Development (SEED) during the summer and winter research programs to support scholars.
-Past feedback is that scholars find these sessions valuable, but many do not attend as they feel that they are too busy with their project.
-We ask that unit coordinators and research supervisors encourage scholars to attend these to enhance their experience
+A series of professional development sessions are offered by Student Enrichment and Employability Development (SEED) during the Summer and Winter Research Programs to support students.
+Past feedback suggests that students find these sessions valuable, but many do not attend as they feel that they are too busy with their project.
+We ask that unit coordinators and research supervisors encourage students to attend these to enhance their experience

-At the conclusion of the program, SEED will invite all scholars to attend a celebration event which is a great opportunity to share the achievements of the program.
-This event also provides an opportunity for selected scholars to present their research.
+Once a year, SEED will invite all students to attend a research showcase which is a great opportunity to celebrate and share the achievements during the programs.

-Expressions of interest will be sought from scholars to present their research at the celebration event.
-This is a great opportunity for scholars to not only develop their capability to communicate their research but to reflect on their experience as a whole.
+Expressions of interest will be sought from students to present their research at this event, thereby developing their capability to communicate research and reflect on their experience as a whole.

-Research supervisors and unit coordinators can also provide opportunities for scholars to present their research by either presenting within their teams or organising smaller internal events for all the scholars in the research unit to present to each other.
+Research supervisors and unit coordinators can also provide opportunities for students to present their research elsewhere by either presenting within their teams or organising smaller internal events for all the participating students in the research unit to present to each other.

 Termination and withdrawal

-As per the Conditions of Participation, scholarship payments will cease from the date of termination/withdrawal from the project, and if paid in advance will need to be returned for the equivalent full-weeks yet to be completed on the project.
-In the case of a termination or withdrawal, the unit coordinator must notify Student Enrichment and Employability Development (SEED) so there is a formal record of the change and the next steps can be discussed.
+As per the Conditions of Participation, grant payments will cease from the date of termination/withdrawal from the project, and if paid in advance will need to be returned for the equivalent full weeks yet to be completed on the project.
+In the case of termination or withdrawal, the unit coordinator must notify Student Enrichment and Employability Development (SEED) so there is a formal record of the change and the next steps can be discussed.

-If a scholar needs to refund part of the scholarship, the unit coordinator will firstly need to calculate the refund amount and then send a request to the student to complete an online Income Deposit Form so they can make the payment online.
+If a student needs to refund part of the grant, the unit coordinator will need to calculate the refund amount and then send a request to the student to complete an online Income Deposit Form so they can make the payment online.
 In doing so, the unit coordinator will also need to include the following details in the email to the student so they can include them on the form:

 - Refund amount*